Rakeshkm04/PHP_YahooTutorial/README.md

-so today i work on indolaser website on staging and in this project i create almost 4 to 5 section and also styled all the section but in this website lot's of error are indirectly create buds and in this project i learn lot's of things
+so today i work on indolaser website on staging and in this project i create almost 4 to 5 section and also styled all the section but in this website lot's of error are indirectly create buds and in this project i learn lot's of things new error in this project's are created so, working on this project is very defficult, but i've no choice only choice is only work on this project not the other choice but this project is not a good project for my growth and i'm not learning a single peice